Employees hate evaluations and most managers do, too.

 Continuous feedback is an extraordinarily powerful tool for developing talent within an organization, and helping to guide a team to success.

 A major contribution that isn't recognized until the end of the year isn't going to inspire much goodwill in the interim.
 When (and if) that contribution finally is recognized, it's often too little, too late.

 An undesirable behavior, or poor performance that isn't redirected early can easily evolve to become worse over time.

 Feedback, both positive and negative, is most effective when it's given frequently, and in a timely manner.

-Research from Gallup showed that out of three categories, employees whose supervisor "focuses on their strengths, or positive characteristics" "focuses on my weaknesses, or negative characteristics" and a third "ignored" category, the most engaged employees, as you might expect, had supervisors whose feedback focused on their strengths.
-What you might not expect, is that the most disengaged employees fell into the "ignored" category.
+Research from Gallup showed that out of three categories, the most engaged employees, as you might expect, had supervisors whose feedback focused "on their strengths, or positive characteristics."
+What you might not expect is that of the employees who fell into the other two categories — their supervisors focused on "weaknesses, or negative characteristics" or "ignored" them — the most disengaged employees fell into the "ignored" category.

 Continuous feedback helps employees recognize the contributions they make that are most valuable to the organization, and develop a strategy for making more of those contributions.

 It helps them to understand the impact their work and behavior has on their team and the organization.

 It also helps them to understand which types of behaviors and contributions aren't valued as highly, and how to transform those behaviors to better align with their team.